chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] fix: Fixed depth of 10 when resolving references
-- [ ] Use PSI helpers to find isinstance checks (look for more opportunities)
+- [x] feat: Suggest import from package instead of module if exported

 ## Completed Tasks (newest first)

+- [x] fix: Fixed depth of 10 when resolving references
+- [x] Use PSI helpers to find isinstance checks (look for more opportunities)
 - [x] feat: Wrap when Indirect reference
 - [x] feat: Wrap for enum should use variant instead of calling
 - [x] fix: Do not offer custom type in loop variable